starthq/search/README.md

 The most common type of provider type is HTML - these providers extract search results directly from the HTML source of search result pages.

-To get started with implementing your own provider, find the page with the app's search results, this needs to be an HTML page generated on the server, not a single page app where the DOM is built up using JS on the client; quick way to determine if the page is generated on the server is to "View Source" and search for the search term - e.g. https://mail.google.com/mail/h/aez8fwf893g7/?s=q&q=starthq
+To get started with implementing your own provider, find the page with the app's search results, this needs to be an HTML page generated on the server, not a single page app where the DOM is built up using JS on the client.
+A quick way to determine if the page is generated on the server is to "View Source" and search for the search term - e.g. https://mail.google.com/mail/h/aez8fwf893g7/?s=q&q=starthq

 If the default version of the web app doesn't generate the HTML on the server, use a User Agent switcher browser extension to access it as if though you were on a mobile device - you should get a mobile web version of the service which will most likely have server generated HTML; note this doesn't always work so you may need to Google for this or try e.g. m.dropbox.com instead of www.dropbox.com.

 Make a note of the query parameter entered in the search and replace it with `{{term}}` - this is your "query" string.

-The translate string for an HTML provider should be "parseHTML(response)".
+The translate string for an HTML provider should be `parseHTML(response)`.

 For each of `name`, `description` and `link`, find the CSS selector needed to retrieve the elements you need.
 The easiest way to do this is using the bookmarklet from http://selectorgadget.com/ - start by clicking the elements you want included, then the ones you want excluded, then included and so on until only the elements you want are included.

-Finally, use the [AngularJS expression language](http://docs.angularjs.org/guide/expression) (which is a subset of JavaScript) and the [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Node) to retrieve the data you need, e.g.: "element.textContent" to get the textual contents of the element or element.getAttribute("href") to get the value of the href attribute.
+Finally, use the [AngularJS expression language](http://docs.angularjs.org/guide/expression) (which is a subset of JavaScript) and the [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Node) to retrieve the data you need, e.g.: "element.textContent" to get the textual contents of the element or `element.getAttribute("href")` to get the value of the href attribute.

-To test that this works correctly, fire up e.g. Chrome Developer tools (press F12 in Chrome), open the Console tab and type in the following: var element = document.querySelectorAll‎('.repolist-name a')[0] where '.repolist-name a' is the selector string above; then on the next line type in e.g. element.getAttribute("href") i.e. the Angular expression from above.
+To test that this works correctly, fire up e.g. Chrome Developer tools (press F12 in Chrome), open the Console tab and type in the following: `var element = document.querySelectorAll‎('.repolist-name a')[0]` where '.repolist-name a' is the selector string above; then on the next line type in e.g. `element.getAttribute("href")` i.e. the Angular expression from above.

-Check out the [examples directory](https://github.com/starthq/search/blob/master/examples) for more examples.
+Check out the Examples section below for more examples.

 ## JSON Providers